powdr-labs/powdr/book/src/pil/patterns.md

 Patterns are a way to destructure or match certain values.
 They are valid in `match` arms, function parameters or left hand sides of let statements in blocks.

-A pattern is built up in from the following components:
+A pattern is built up from the following components:

 - `_` - the "catch all" pattern that matches anything
 - `x` - for an identifier `x`, matches anything and assigns the value to the new local variable of that name